jtsteinbach/sandbox/README.md

 ### The stat cache

-`status` and `save` detect changes by comparing each file's size and nanosecond mtime against the cache; on a match, the previous hash is reused and the file is never read.
-Two safety valves keep this honest: files modified within the last two seconds are always re-read (defeating the classic "same-size edit within mtime granularity" race), and during a saving pass a cached hash is only trusted if the blob actually exists in the store.
+`status` and `save` detect changes by comparing each file's size, mtime, **ctime, and inode** against the cache; on a full match, the previous hash is reused and the file is never read. mtime alone can be forged or restored (`touch -d`, archive extraction, build tools), but ctime is kernel-maintained and the inode changes when an editor replaces a file — so a same-size edit with a restored mtime still misses the cache and gets re-read.
+Files touched within the last two seconds always bypass the cache, and during a save a cached hash is only trusted if the blob actually exists in the store.
+A cache miss only costs a re-read — the cache fails toward correctness, never away from it.
 On a ~400-file tree, warm `status` completes in under 100 ms.

 ### What checkout guarantees